just-bqn/config/README.md

 Personal config files.
 Public because I'm not painstakingly reentering another SSH key whenever I switch OS.
+Bad commit messages because just use the latest.

-Contains uncredited configs, will (hopefully) update at some point, along with some documentation. :(
+Previously private because this repo contains uncredited configs, which will (hopefully) be updated at some point, along with some documentation. :(